PaimaStudios/PRC/PRCS/prc-5.md

 This will help users make trait-based collection offers for the tokens.

-Note that there are actually 4-cases for the state of token attributes:
+Note that there are actually 3-cases for the state of token attributes:
-1. An HTTP 404 error (because the RPC used is down or because the mint hasn't been initialized yet)
+1. An HTTP 404 error.
+Because (A) the RPC used is down or (B) if using `base-layer` and the mint hasn't been initialized yet.
-1. An HTTP 404 error (because the mint is considered invalid.
-This may happen if the game node does not store failed transactions)
-1. A valid response (`value: "valid"`) when `initialAmount` values match
+2. A valid response (`value: "valid"`) when `initialAmount` values match
-1. An invalid response (`value: "invalid"`) when `initialAmount` values don't match
+3. An invalid response (`value: "invalid"`) when (A) `initialAmount` values don't match or (B) if using `app-initialized` and has not be initialized.

 #### Tracking invalid mints